 Troubleshooting Tips for

-Big Blue Button is one of the ways an IA students can participate in a live chat with his or her teacher and fellow students.
+Big Blue Button is one of the ways IA students can participate in a live chat with their teacher and fellow students.
 Having trouble getting started?
-Always check with your teacher first, then read on for some common issues and ways to get up and conferencing!
+Read on for some common solutions.

 Can’t find your conference?

 BBB conferences are only visible when they are open.
 If the conference hasn’t begun or is already done, the conference link won’t work.

 Is Flash installed?
 If you’re using the Google Chrome web browser:

 - Open Chrome, type: chrome://components in the address bar

 - Check to see if Adobe Flash Player is on the list.
 You may also click the “check for updates” box at this time.

 If Flash isn’t on the list, you can download and install it:

 - On your computer, open Chrome.